codr1/all4llm/README.md

 # all4llm

-A command-line tool that assembles source code files into a single output with clear file demarcation, making it easy to feed your codebase into Large Language Models (LLMs) for analysis, refactoring, or documentation.
+A command-line tool that assembles source code files into a format suitable for Large Language Models (LLMs).
+It automatically:
+- Combines multiple source files with clear demarcation
+- Estimates token count for LLM context planning
+- Supports direct clipboard copying for easy pasting into LLM chats
+- Handles common source code files by default

 ## Installation